 Display a flashcard of a game on the board.
 Write its name below.
 Ask the children to count the number of letters it has.
-Repeat with other games.
+Repeat with the other games.
 Then have the children compare the words and decide which is the longest, the shortest, and which have the same number of letters.

-Introduce the lesson by playing The Bebop Band song as the children come into class.
+Introduce the lesson by playing The Bebop Band song as the children enter the classroom.
 Ask them to dance with hula hoops.
-Do the Hello Bebop routine.
+Do the Hello Bebop/ and Friends routine.
 Display the flashcards of the key language on the board, face down.
-Invite a child to go to the front and turn a flashcard over and name it.
-Repeat with other children.
+Invite a child to go to the front of the classroom and turn a flashcard over and name it.
+Repeat with the other children.

-- Play the CD as you point to the pictures. - Play it again and ask the children to point to the pictures.
+- Say the name of the games that appear in the pictures, randomly, for the children to point to. - Then ask them to tell you what they think the Storysong is about and what the problem is. - Play the audio as you point to the pictures. - Play it again and ask the children to point to the pictures.

-Sing the Storysong: Let's Go Play!
+2 Sing the Storysong: Let's Go Play!

-• Play the song one more time and ask the children to sing the chorus along with you.
+- Play the Storysong again and ask the children to snap their fingers when they hear the name of a sport. - Play the song one more time and ask the children to sing the chorus along with you.

-Find and circle the number 40.
+3 Find and circle the number 40.

 - Write number 40 on the board.
 Point to it and say forty.
-Ask the children to repeat after you. - Display some number cards on the board in the correct sequence, but leaving a space for numbers that are missing.
+Ask the children to repeat after vou - Display some number cards on the board in the correct sequence, but leaving a space for numbers that are missing.
 Scatter the other number cards around the classroom.
-Invite a child to come to the front and look for the number you say.
+Invite a child to come to the front of the classroom and look for the number you say.
 Have them put it in the correct place.
-Invite other children to continue placing the numbers until you get to 40.

-Have the children say the names of the numbers in unison as you point to them.

-• Then ask the children to circle number 40.
+Invite other children to continue placing the numbers until you get to 40. - Have the children say the names of the numbers in unison as you point to them. - Then ask the children to circle number 40.

-Musical Notes
+Musical Notes J

 Tiptoe to 40 while counting aloud.
 Prepare several sets of cards labelled 1-40.
-Tape numbers to the floor, making a path: 1 and 2 side-by-side, then 3 and 4 above those, then 5 and 6 above those, up to 40.
+Tape numbers to the floor, making a path: 1 and 2 side-by-side, then 3 and 4 above those, then 5 and 6 above those. up to 40.
 This placement guides the children to tiptoe left and right, as they move forward.
 Play the instrumental version of the Storysong.
 Ask the children to take turns tiptoeing to the beat on the path, while everyone counts.
 Model this, then ask them to say the numbers as they tiptoe.

-Have the instrumental Track version of the

-Storysong playing in the background.
-Review

-the flashcard for coloring.
+Have the instrumental version of the Storysong playing in the background.
+Review the flashcard for coloring.
 Draw the children's attention to the pictures in the Activity Book.
 Have them draw their face and hair in the first picture.
 Ask them to follow the pictures to read the sentence: I'm coloring one ball.
 Have them color the correct number of balls to make the sentence true.
 Ask What are you doing? while they are coloring, and encourage them to answer I'm coloring one ball.

-Invite some children to go to the front and play a jumping game: give each of them a jump rope and explain that you are all going to count to 40.
+Invite some children to go to the front of the classroom and play a jumping game: give each of them a jump rope and explain that you are all going to count to 40.
 The first child who jumps to 40 without stopping wins.
 Give the winner or winners a small piece of candy or a sticker as a prize.
-Do the Goodbye Bebop routine.
+Do the Goodbye Bebop and Friends routine.